zetanumbers/posts/myosotis.md

 is already undesirable and can be considered a logic bug**.

-Of course there should be an unsafe `core::mem::forget_unchecked` for any value if you really know what you're doing, there are some ways to implement `core::mem::forget` for any type with unsafe code still, for example with `core::ptr::write`.
+Of course there should be an unsafe `core::mem::forget_unchecked` for any value if you really know what you're doing, because there are some ways to implement `core::mem::forget` for any type with unsafe code still, for example with `core::ptr::write`.
 There should also probably be safe `core::mem::forget_static` since you can basically do that using thread